b-za/AntCrypto/Crypto Ant/scripts/prompt.md

-I have uploaded a CSV file containing my crypto trading history.
-Please run the fifo_report.py script to generate the detailed FIFO (First-In-First-Out) inventory tracking report.
+I have uploaded CSV files containing my crypto trading history.
+Please run the fifo_report.py script to generate the detailed FIFO (First-In-First-Out) inventory tracking reports.

+The script will process all CSV files in the data/ directory and generate:
+1. Individual FIFO reports for each currency (e.g., eth_fifo_2025_12_18_0819.csv).
+2. Financial year reports for each FY (e.g., fy2021_report.csv), summarizing sales and end-of-year balances across all currencies.

-The script will process the data according to the following logic:
+The script processes the data according to the following logic:

 *1. Data Preparation:*
 •⁠  ⁠*Item:* Treat the 'Currency' (e.g., ETH) as the inventory item.